 Why is Golden Rule 2020 Important?

 As Americans, we are hungry for a respectful tone in our politics and public life.
 Studies show increasing concern and sense of urgency that we must do something now or face increasingly disastrous consequences because of these divisions.
 They also show that many are ready to take up the call to connect across divides and weave a new fabric of dignity and respect together.
-A large nationwide activity involving Christians from all across the policitcal spectrum will highlight the need to bridge the divisions in our country and call attention to the fact that how we treat those of different political beliefs is a moral issue.
+A large nationwide activity involving people of faith from all across the policitcal spectrum will highlight the need to bridge the divisions in our country and call attention to the fact that how we treat those of different political beliefs is a moral issue.
 It also encourages Christians and other people of faith to think more seriously about civility and respect as we prepare for the upcoming election season.
-Together, raising a visible story of this unique event, and fostering a time of prayer, dignity and connection across divides, can make concerns about civility and respect a more central issue in 2020 and help begin the healing that our country so badly needs.
+Together, raising a visible story and fostering a time of prayer, dignity and connection across divides, can make concerns about civility and respect a more central issue in 2020 and help begin the healing that our country so badly needs.

 Plan now to have your congregation participate in one of the ways suggested above and then download the materials you will need from this website.
 There are lots of different things churches can do and you may also wish to come up with your own ideas about what will work best with your congregation.
 Sign up here to indicate your support for Golden Rule 2020 and to receive additional information you can use to promote civility and respect in your community.